-Composers Michael Gordon, David Lang and Julia Wolfe created the first Bang on a Can Marathon concert in 1987 in order to break down the barriers that separate musical communities.
+Composers Gordon, Lang and Wolfe created the first Bang on a Can Marathon concert in 1987 in order to break down the barriers that separate musical communities.
 Their idea was simple: instead of sorting music by style, genre, or venue it would be more powerful to group music by innovation, finding the rebels in each musical community, the restless creators not content to leave conventions unchallenged.
 Putting all of these fresh voices back to back on one gargantuan concert would allow the audience to experience the excitement of the innovation and breadth of vision.
 Their first Marathon, in the Exit Art Gallery in Soho, featured appearances by such leading lights as Steve Reich, John Cage, Pauline Oliveros and Milton Babbitt, alongside music by young composers whose musical voice had no home.

-What links all of these marathons are the range and diversity of radical new music, the passion and intensity of the performances, and the enthusiastic response of a broad listening public.
+What links all of these marathons is the range and diversity of radical new music, the passion and intensity of the performances, and the enthusiastic response of a broad listening public.
 Bang on a Can believes that the marathon concert helps to build the world in which we want to live, in which new ideas have meaning and new voices are heard.

 When the pandemic paused all live performances for 2020 and 2021, we moved our Marathons online, with our first one being presented in May 2020.

 Explore Marathons past on CanLand, including audio, video, posters, programs and other memorabilia dating all the way back to 1987!

 Watch the 2017 Marathon at the Brooklyn Museum